andikatp/andikatp/README.md

 - 👋 Hi, I’m @andikatp
 - 👀 I’m interested in Mobile Development
 - 🌱 I’m currently learning Flutter and Dart
-- 💞️ I’m looking for an intern
+- 💞️ I’m looking for a job
 - 📫 How to reach me
 <!--- [Here](https://www.linkedin.com/in/andikatp/) --->